antonmarsden/api-aggregator/README.md

 The app should now be running on [localhost:3080](http://localhost:3080).

 You can see a list of the available endpoints in the browser.
 The endpoints are disabled by default.

+## Running with Docker

+A Dockerfile is provided.
+Documentation to come.

 ## Configuring